-What you must pay when Services that are covered for you vou get these services Physician/Practitioner services, including doctor's office visits There is no coinsurance, Covered services include: copayment or deductible for primary care physician visits.
-Medically-necessary medical care or surgery services You pay a \$30 copayment for furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any physician specialist services. other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP OR specialist, if your doctor orders it to see if you need medical treatment Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: O You have an in-person visit within 6 months prior to your first telehealth visit O You have an in-person visit every 12 months while receiving these telehealth services o Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: O You're not a new patient and o The check-in isn't related to an office visit in the past 7 days and o The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment • Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past hours or the soonest available appointment
+2024 Evidence of Coverage for CommuniCare Advantage Emerald 73 Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when you get these Services that are covered for you services Physician/Practitioner services, including doctor's office visits Covered services include: There is no coinsurance, copayment or deductible Medically-necessary medical care or surgery services for primary care furnished in a physician's office, certified ambulatory surgical physician visits. center, hospital outpatient department, or any other location You pay a \$50 Consultation, diagnosis, and treatment by a specialist copayment for physician Basic hearing and balance exams performed by your PCP OR specialist services. specialist, if your doctor orders it to see if you need medical treatment Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: O You have an in-person visit within 6 months prior to your first telehealth visit O You have an in-person visit every 12 months while receiving these telehealth services o Exceptions can be made to the above for certain

+- circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - o You're not a new patient and - o The check-in isn't related to an office visit in the past 7 days - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - o You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and